brucekaushik/cccp-python-poc/README.md

   - Shows that IR can be updated and re-encoded without re-parsing the original text.
   - Ensures that both the intermediate IR and final text are bit-for-bit identical to their sources after each round trip. *(In this POC, stage 2 output is slightly larger due to different headers and compression context.)*

-The SDK's packer/unpacker classes (`AsciiToJsonIr`, `JsonIrToBin`, `BinToJsonIr`, `JsonIrToAscii`) call predefined methods, thereby enforcing the expected behavior of vendor-specific implementations via duck typing at runtime.
+The SDK's encoder/decoder classes (`AsciiToJsonIr`, `JsonIrToBin`, `BinToJsonIr`, `JsonIrToAscii`) call predefined methods, thereby enforcing the expected behavior of vendor-specific implementations via duck typing at runtime.
 While formal base contracts for these methods are defined in cccp.codec.contracts (and can be implemented by vendors), the SDK does not require inheritance — the object type is treated as an interface rather than a strict base class.

 ### Encoders (SDK Layer)

 ```
-cccp.codec.packers.AsciiToJsonIr
+cccp.codec.encoders.AsciiToJsonIr
-cccp.codec.packers.JsonIrToBin
+cccp.codec.encoders.JsonIrToBin
 ```

-SDK's packer classes mentioned above.
+SDK's encoder classes mentioned above.

 ### Decoders (SDK Layer)

 ```
-cccp.codec.unpackers.BinToJsonIr
+cccp.codec.decoders.BinToJsonIr
-cccp.codec.unpackers.JsonIrToAscii
+cccp.codec.decoders.JsonIrToAscii
 ```

-SDK's unpacker classes mentioned above.
+SDK's decoder classes mentioned above.

 ### Interfaces